Term FF-005

 The issue compounds over time.
 If a team adopts AI tools and their decision rework rate increases, the productivity gains from faster initial generation are partially or fully offset by the cost of reworking incorrect decisions.
 That offset does not appear in throughput metrics.
 It appears in rework, in incident root causes, and in the growing proportion of senior time spent reviewing and fixing rather than building.

 Decision quality preservation is the metric that makes this offset visible.
 It does not argue against AI adoption.
 It argues for maintaining deliberate evaluation practices alongside AI-assisted generation.
+As an AI metric in the Foundations Framework, it is the complement to throughput quality coupling: where throughput quality coupling tracks the ratio at the delivery level, decision quality preservation tracks it at the architectural decision level.

 How it is measured